 Photo by Arno Senoner on Unsplash

-Objective: Analyzing the factors of work duration and atopic history as risk determinants in the relationship of contact dermatitis skin disease among cigarette factory workers (MPS KUD TANI MULYO LAMONGAN).
+Objective: Analyzing the factors of work duration and history of atopy that contribute to the risk of contact dermatitis among workers at the hand-rolled cigarette factory Mitra Produksi Sigaret Koperasi Unit Desa (MPS KUD) Tani Mulyo, Lamongan.

-Results: The study shows that 49 individuals (60.5%) experienced contact dermatitis among hand-rolled cigarette production workers, with the most significant causes being attributed to endogenous factors related to individual impact.
-Bivariate analysis conducted using chi-square test and independent t-test indicated that variables associated with contact dermatitis were Atopic history (p=0.000) and work tenure (0.000).
+Results: The results of this analysis show that 49 individuals (60.5%) experienced contact dermatitis among hand-rolled cigarette production workers, with the most common cause being endogenous factors related to individual susceptibility.
+The analysis also demonstrates that the variables significantly associated with contact dermatitis are a history of atopy (p=0.000) and length of employment (p=0.000).